brandur/mutelight-v1/content/articles/2011-03-28-practical-tmux.md

 ### Command Sequence for Nested Tmux Sessions

-Often I'll run a multiplexer inside another multiplexer and need a command sequence to send things to the inner multiplexer.
+Often I'll run a multiplexer inside another multiplexer and need a command sequence to send things to the inner session.
 In Screen, this could be accomplished using `C-a a <command>`.
 This doesn't work out of the box in tmux, but can be fixed with a little configuration.

 <div class="highlight"><pre>bind-key a send-prefix</pre></div>